Rollover Equity in LBOs: Why PE Firms Use It

 A management team unwilling to roll any equity raises questions: Do they not believe in the growth plan?
 Are they concerned about issues not visible in due diligence?
 Is there adverse selection in who is willing to stay?

-Conversely, meaningful rollover demonstrates that those with the deepest knowledge of the business are willing to bet on its future.
+Conversely, substantial rollover demonstrates that those with the deepest knowledge of the business are willing to bet on its future.
 This confidence can improve financing terms, strengthen sponsor conviction, and facilitate smoother deal execution.

 Retention Mechanism